 key to preventing pathogens from passing from one flock to the next.
 They also prevent pathogens from challenging birds in their early life.
 The goal of this procedure is to minimize all microorganisms in the house to offer chicks the best opportunity to perform well.

 Table 1: Clean and disinfection microbiological results

 Place of sampling Salmonella spp.
-Enterobacteria in 16 sq cm ia in 16 sq cm Unacceptable Good Unacceptable Wall-floor junction Drinkers Feeders Manure bell Eggs belt Fans Presence < 5 > 10
+Enterobacteria in 16 sq cm Unacceptable Good Unacceptable Wall-floor junction Drinkers Feeders Manure bell Eggs belt Fans Presence < 5 > 10

 IMPORTANT